Mantova 1911: History

 In the 2012–13 Lega Pro Seconda Divisione, Mantova had a solid season, finishing in ninth place, nine points short of a promotion playoff place and 11 points above a relegation playoff place.
 In the off season, 70% of Mantova is sold to former Sambonifacese president Michele Lodi, who became the president of Mantova.

 The Lega Pro Seconda Divisione underwent a reformatting.
 The first eight teams in each girone, plus one team winning the relegation playoff round from each division will remain in Lega Pro.
 The last six teams in each girone, plus three relegation play-out losers from each division will be relegated to Serie D. In all, eighteen teams will remain in Lega Pro, and eighteen teams will be relegated to Serie D.

 In the 2013–14 Lega Pro Seconda Divisione, Mantova finished eighth, which guaranteed them a spot in next season's 2014–15 Lega Pro Divisione Unica, the new Serie C. The team was part of the "Group A".

 Mantova remained in the third tier until 2017.

 At the start of season, the club did not join the 2017–18 Serie C, a successor club, Mantova 1911 S.S.D., was admitted to 2017–18 Serie D instead.

-In 2018 it was taken over by Maurizio Setti, the holder of Hellas Verona, who invested in the club to be promoted to Serie C. Mantova lost the championship to Como despite reaching 83 points, and it is now at its third consecutive season in Serie D.
+In 2018 it was taken over by Maurizio Setti, the holder of Hellas Verona, who invested in the club to be promoted to Serie C. Mantova lost the championship to Como despite reaching 83 points and was promoted the following year, despite the championship not being completed because of the COVID-19 outbreaks in Italy.
+In the 2020–21 Serie C Mantova placed 10th in their group, and placed 15th in the following season.
+The third Serie C season under Setti's ownership ended with a relegation to Serie D after losing the relegation play-offs to AlbinoLeffe.

+In the summer 2023, Filippo Piccoli became the owner of the club, which managed to be readmitted to Serie C after Pordenone's exclusion.
+After a dominant league campaign, culminated in a 5–0 away win against the closest rivals Padova, Mantova clinched promotion and returned to Serie B after 14 years.